Joe Bailey (English footballer)

-Personal life
+Early life

 Bailey attended Lord Williams's Grammar School and prior to becoming a professional footballer, he worked as a draper's assistant.
 In 1921, Bailey retired from professional football to coach cricket at Warwick School.
 He also became a freemason and later served as a company commander in the Dorset Home Guard during the Second World War.

+Bailey began his football journey with his hometown club, Thame United, as an inside forward.
+His performances led to a brief stint with Nottingham Forest during the 1910–11 season, where he made four First Division appearances and scoring once, on his debut, versus Tottenham Hotspur on Boxing Day 1910.
+Bailey played for Isthmian League club Oxford City in 1911, before transferring to Southern League Reading later that year as an amateur player – a common practice in Southern England at the time.
+He played for Reading until 1921, by which time the club was a member of the Football League.